 Many international students prefer living in central locations compared to the more remote neighbourhoods where a lot of student housing can be found.
 Having easy access to restaurants, bars, pubs and other attractions is very desirable for a lot of international students as they are keen to make the most of living in a new country and explore all that their chosen town or city has to offer.
 It is also convenient to live close to lecture halls, the library and other university buildings, as you will be spending a lot of your time here.

 Student houses tend to be more tucked away, and this can be isolating for international students in their second year.
 Purpose-built student accommodation, however, tends to be in more central locations whilst also accounting for different student budgets.
-Our Centre Gate property in Bristol, for example, is situated right in the heart of the city centre and our all-inclusive rents start from £189 per week.
+Our Woodhouse Flats property in Leeds, for example is situated right in the heart of the city centre.

 Most international students book their accommodation before coming to the UK.
 As a returning student, you may prefer to start looking for your second-year accommodation towards the end of your first academic year, to get a feel for the kind of place that is available to you in person.
 You can speak to the property’s team, landlord, or estate agent before booking a viewing appointment.
 They can provide a videos and 360 tours giving some insight into whether the option is right for your budget and needs, or recommend a more suitable alternative.